Frugalissimo

 Code Stacking 101: How to Combine Coupons, Cashback, and Sales for Maximum Savings

-Stacking is not a trick or a loophole.
-It is how retail pricing actually works when you understand the moving parts: manufacturers want their brands moving, stores want foot traffic and conversions, cashback portals want affiliate commissions, and your credit card issuer wants you to swipe.
-Each of these players is willing to give up a slice of margin to get what they want, and a smart shopper collects every slice on the same transaction.
+Stacking isn’t a loophole.
+It’s how retail prices itself once you see the moving parts.
+Manufacturers want brands moving.
+Stores want foot traffic and conversion.
+Cashback portals want affiliate commissions.
+Your credit card issuer wants you to swipe.
+Each of them is willing to hand over a slice of margin to get what they want, and my job as a shopper is to collect every slice on the same transaction.

 1. Manufacturer coupons or rebates